Shippable/docs/sources/deploy/deploy-amazon-ecs-cloud-native-cli.md

 **Steps**

-1. Create an account integration using your Shippable account for your Docker registry.
+1. Create an integration for your Docker registry.
-    Instructions to create an integration can be found [here](http://docs.shippable.com/platform/tutorial/integration/howto-crud-integration/).
+    Instructions to create an integration can be found [here](/platform/tutorial/integration/subscription-integrations/).
 Copy the friendly name of the integration.

 2. Add the following yml block to your [shippable.yml](/platform/workflow/config/) file.